 The push notification count does not distinguish the OS.
 For example, sending 1 million push notifications to Android only and sending 500 thousand push notifications to both Android and iOS are treated as the same.

-You can check the current application usage on the developer portal
+You can check the amount of the current usage on the developer portal.